 11/ Loss of refugee status

 The refugee status is not granted for your whole life.
-It can be removed, in the two following cases:
+It can be removed, in the three following cases:

 -The 1C5 clause (cessation clause) of the Geneva Convention provides that the refugee status can be removed when the circumstances in connection with which he was recognised a refugee have ceased to exist.The Geneva Convention provides that the refugee can keep the status if he invokes compelling reasons arising out of previous persecution.